Quick Destination Guide to Malaysia

 Getting There and Getting In

-Several major airlines, including Malaysian Airlines and Emirates, now operate flights to Kuala Lumpar and the major connection hub from Europe is Bangkok.
+Several major airlines, including Malaysian Airlines and Emirates, now operate flights to Kuala Lumpur and the major connection hub from Europe is Bangkok.
 A flight from Bangkok to KL can usually be picked up for as little as $30 or you can fly direct from Aus for $100 – $200.
-The land border with Thailand can be accessed by minibuses at both ends and the crossing is painless.
+The land border with Thailand can be accessed by minibusses at both ends and the crossing is painless.

 Visa’s requirements are almost non-existent and most passport holders will get a 3 month Visa on arrival for no charge!
 If you intend on staying longer than 3 months then discuss the Malaysian Diplomatic mission to arrange an extension.